top of page

 There is a lot of controversy around the proper age to spay or neuter puppies, especially when it comes to extra large breeds.
 We feel very strongly about this matter as we were new extra large breed owners once and made the mistake of spaying our first mastiff too soon.
 Because of this, she didn't have the proper hormones to help her bones and joints grow soundly and she ended up struggling with joint issues and arthritis at a very early age.
 We swore we would never do it again, nor would we ever allow our Rogue Mountain families to make that mistake unknowingly.

-We recommend waiting until 24 months or 2 years of age before spaying or neutering your puppy.
-We feel so strongly about this, that if your pup is spayed or neuter prior to 24 months, unless discussed with us, we will void the health guarantee.
-These extra large breeds grow quickly and need the sex hormones to help with proper bone and joint health and their growth plates don't close until right around that two year mark.
+We recommend waiting until 24 months or 2 years of age before spaying or neutering your puppy for a Mastador or 12 months or 1 year for our Springers.
+We feel so strongly about this, that if your pup is spayed or neuter prior to the recommended timeframe, unless discussed with us, we will void the health guarantee.
+The extra large breeds grow quickly and need the sex hormones to help with proper bone and joint health and their growth plates don't close until right around that two year mark.

 In regards to females, a fellow breeder explains it best: